triciadang/CTF/SekaiCTF/evalMe/README.md

 ```

 ### Extract.sh
-Downloading the extract.sh to our VM (`curl -sL https://shorturl.at/fgjvU -o extract.sh`), we get the following script:
+Downloading the extract.sh to our VM (`curl -sL https://shorturl.at/fgjvU -o extract.sh`), I get the following script:
 ```
 #!/bin/bash